tanmaymokal2002/python-notes/README.md

 # python-notes
-This repo contains notes for python
+This repo contains notes from Python for Data Analysis book